abrarfrahman/gpt4_clone/README.md

-# ChatWTF
+# GPT4 Clone

 This is a ChatGPT-like chatbot that uses the ChatGPT API.
-It was created for my YouTube channel.
-You can find the playlist of videos [here](https://www.youtube.com/watch?v=ru5m-BKDn6E&list=PLz8w2NTEwxvqH7yCAp6PAL0dKeiVU7uv4).
+This is my attempt to circumvent not having GPT Plus!

 ## Quick Start